fluxcd/helm-operator/docs/helmrelease-guide/reconciliation-and-upgrades.md

 ## Upgrade failures

-When an upgrade fails the Helm Operator will stop to perform upgrades for the release as it does not assume this is a safe procedure, nor does it automatically perform [a rollback](rollbacks.md).
+When an upgrade fails, the Helm Operator will stop performing upgrades for the release as it cannot assume this is a safe procedure, nor does it automatically perform [a rollback](rollbacks.md).
 Instead it will start logging warnings about the `failed` status of the release.